 This factsheet was prepared in cooperation with the Council of the Notariats of the EU (CNUE).

 Spain has seven different legal systems as far as inheritance law is concerned.
-These are directly applicable to non-Spanish residents in each territory with its own legislation other than Spanish.
-For Spanish nationals, the criterion of regional citizenship must be applied (link with each regulatory territory according to Spanish internal rules) – Article 36 of Regulation (EU) No 650/2012 of 4 July 2012.
+These are directly applicable to non-Spanish residents in each territory with its own legislation.
+For Spanish nationals, the criterion of regional citizenship must be applied (link with each territorial jurisdiction under Spanish rules of law) in accordance with Article 36 of Regulation (EU) No 650/2012 of 4 July 2012.

-As far as testamentary dispositions are concerned, a distinction must be made between the regulation under common civil law, as laid down by the Civil Code of 1889 and amended several times, especially since the publication of the Spanish Constitution of 1978, and the regulation under the local or special laws of those Autonomous Communities with responsibilities in the area of civil law (Galicia, the Basque Country, Navarre, Aragon, Catalonia and the Balearic Islands).
+As far as wills are concerned, a distinction must be made between their regulation under common civil law, as laid down by the Civil Code of 1889 and amended several times, especially since the publication of the Spanish Constitution of 1978, and their regulation under the local or special laws (derechos forales o especiales) of those autonomous communities with jurisdiction in civil law matters (Galicia, the Basque Country, Navarre, Aragon, Catalonia and the Balearic Islands).

-Under common civil law, the will is the succession title given that, as a general rule, the succession contract or joint will is not accepted.
-This may be:
+Under common civil law, a will is the title of succession given that, as a general rule, a succession agreement or joint will is not accepted.
+A will may be:

-Local or special laws (Derechos forales o especiales) have their own rules on wills in each of these territories, with different and specific concepts being recognised in each of these areas.
-Some accept the joint will and the succession agreement or contract.
+Local or special laws have their own rules on wills in each of the territorial jurisdictions in which they apply, with different and specific types recognised in each of them.
+Some accept joint wills and succession agreements.

-Wills enacted before a notary must be registered by the authorising notary (there is no need for the testator to request this) in the General Register of Wills, which, as mentioned, is held by the Ministry of Justice, through the Directorate General for Registers and Notaries.
-In the event that there is a will, this Register will indicate the date of the most recent one, the previous wills and the official notarial records in which said will was incorporated.
-Notarial associations can provide up-to-date information on the notary or the archive where the will may be located if the authorising notary is no longer in practice (http://www.notariado.org).
+Wills made before a notary must be registered by the notary in the General Register of Wills (Registro General de Actos de Última Voluntad) kept by the Ministry of Justice.
+If there is a will, this Register will indicate the date of the most recent will, any previous wills and the official notarial records in which said will was listed.
+Notarial professional bodies (Colegios Notariales) can provide up-to-date information on the notary or the archive where the will may be located if the authorising notary is no longer in practise (http://www.notariado.org/).